WolframResearch/LibraryLinkUtilities/README.rst

    "aaabbc"

-First, C - style implementation:
+This is the C - style implementation:

 .. code-block:: c
    :dedent: 1